IBM/zowe-cli-cics-deploy-plugin/docs-internal/CLIReadme.md

 bundle is deployed, a definition is added to this group.
 If a bundle is undeployed, then the definition is removed from this group.
 The definition is added or removed from the CSD of each system that is specified by the --scope option.
-The --csdgroup and --resgroup options are mutually exclusive.
+The --csd-group and --res-group options are mutually exclusive.

 *   `--res-group`  | `--rg` | `--resgroup` *(string)*

 	* Specifies the BAS resource group (up to 8 characters) for the bundle resource.
 If a bundle is deployed, a resource is defined in the BAS data repository.
 If a bundle is undeployed, the definition is removed.
-The --csdgroup and --resgroup options are mutually exclusive.
+The --csd-group and --res-group options are mutually exclusive.

 *   `--cics-hlq`  | `--ch` | `--cicshlq` *(string)*